Technology-Notes/zacmanchester-kicksat-wiki/Radio-Info.md

 * **Bit Rate:** 125 bps (this is the rate at which data bits are transmitted and is equal to Chip Rate / PRN Length)
 * **Packet Format:** Custom

-Due to the low power of the Sprite transmitter, some signal processing tricks are used to ensure data can be successfully decoded with low gain antennas.
+All of the Sprites transmit on the same frequency.
+Each Sprite has a unique pair of PRN codes that it encodes its transmissions with, allowing a receiver to tell the Sprites apart (this is known as [CDMA](http://en.wikipedia.org/wiki/CDMA)).
+Due to the low power of the Sprite transmitter, some signal processing tricks are used to ensure that data can be successfully decoded with low gain antennas.
 The Sprite receiver is written in C++ for the GNURadio framework and is [available on GitHub](https://github.com/zacinaction/kicksat-groundstation).
 An automated install script is available [here](https://github.com/zacinaction/kicksat/wiki/Installing-GNURadio-(Ubuntu)).